 Padma also suggested that several family sessions might be helpful for Jessica where they would talk about family member roles and help her understand that Warner was not replacing her father, but that he would be an adult friend for her.

 Warner and Melia’s pre-marriage counselling sessions also uncovered another issue of difference in their relationship – that of cultural difference.
+Research on intercultural couples shows that a strong predictor of marital satisfaction is the ability to communicate effectively during religion-based disputes (2).
 Melia’s family is Maori and during her New Zealand childhood she regularly attended Maori cultural events.
 Warner was unfamiliar with Maori traditions other than facial tattoos, which he associated only with movies or with Maori men still living in New Zealand.
 However, it was clear that Melia wanted to integrate several Maori traditions into their wedding ceremony and Warner was surprised to find he was slightly uncomfortable going outside of his own religious traditions.

 Interestingly, this point of difference came of some surprise to Warner and Melia, who hadn’t previously considered the importance of their own or each other’s cultural heritage, and how these might come together.
 They were grateful that the issue had come up now and that they were able to talk openly and calmly about the issue with the aid of Padma’s professional intervention.

 Padma’s approach to this issue was to encourage Melia and Warner to talk about their feelings and to educate each other about their personal history and cultural values.
-Melia was encouraged to use active listening and role playing assignments as an opportunity to talk to Warner about why it was important to her to include her cultural traditions in their wedding.
-The more Warner understood, the more empathy he was able to muster, and he gradually become comfortable with Melia’s desires.
+Melia was encouraged to use active listening and role-playing assignments as an opportunity to talk to Warner about why it was important to her to include her cultural traditions in their wedding.
+The more Warner understood, the more empathy he was able to muster, and he gradually became comfortable with Melia’s desires.

 HOW DID PRE-MARRIAGE COUNSELLING HELP?